ggogogohub/nextEra_webApp/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details...
+This project is licensed under the MIT License - see the LICENSE file for details..